Pan Seared Sirloin Steak

 - Pat dry the steaks and season both sides with salt and pepper.
 Have all ingredients and equipment prepared.

-- Place a large cast iron skillet over high heat (see note) and allow to heat up for one minute.
-Make sure your ventilation/exhaust fan is on!
+- Place a large cast iron skillet over medium-high heat (see note).
+Allow it to heat up for one minute, and ensure your ventilation/exhaust fan is on!

 - Add olive oil and wait until it's shimmering before adding the steak.
 This is necessary to get a good sear.

 - Fry 2-5 minutes depending on steak thickness and desired doneness.